 “We welcome US President Biden raising the bar for global climate ambition.
 He now needs to build rock–solid transatlantic alliances to secure a successful COP26 – the true test of whether we have done enough this year to achieve climate safety for all.

-While the Summit is off to a strong start, it is but one moment in this crucial year for climate.
+While the Leaders Summit on Climate is off to a strong start, it is but one moment in this crucial year for climate.
 We must now shift our focus to the rest of 2021, starting with the UK-led G7 in June.
 Here we need to see a shift away from fossil fuels towards a truly green recovery that provides financial firepower to the most vulnerable economies.”

 On the US NDC, Claire Healy, Director of Washington DC office at E3G said: